What is TSCM,

 A Protective Detail TSCM Inspection requires specific equipment.

-Detection, Measures taken to detect technical surveillance devices, technical security hazards, and physical security weaknesses that would permit the technical or physical penetration of a facility.
+Detection - Measures taken to detect technical surveillance devices, technical security hazards, and physical security weaknesses that would permit the technical or physical penetration of a facility.

 A technical surveillance device is a item designed to intercept conversations or electronic transmissions and are commonly known as "bugs."